BlissMediaSolutions/XRElements/README.md

   it will not function for an order of `TR` for a Qty of `4` (as TR products are available in Pack Sizes of 3, 5 or 9)

 #### Expansion:
-* The App can easily be expanded by simply adding another code to the enum `Product Code`, and implementing another class which is derived from the Product Class.
+* The App can easily be expanded by simply adding another code to the enum `ProductCode`, and implementing another class which is derived from the Product Class.
 Note - will need to define the Pack Sizes & Pack Prices within this dervied class constructor.

 #### Limitations:
 * The App is limited to only testing products with either 2 or 3 Pack Sizes.
-* This App could be improved by utilizing CartesianProduct to work out all possible Pack Sizes.
-Due to time constraints, this wasn't implemented.
+* This App would be improved by utilizing CartesianProduct to work out all possible Pack Sizes.
+Due to time constraints, this wasn't implemented, and so some bugs will most likely exist.

 #### Running the App:
 * This is a Console App (and thus runs via the Command Line).